Meal, Combat, Individual ration: Development and packaging

 Despite the new name, the MCI was still popularly referred within the military as the C-ration.
 The MCI was intended as a modest improvement over the earlier canned C-ration, with inclusion of additional menu items to reduce monotony and encourage adequate daily feeding and nutrition.
 Heavy for their content, they were eventually phased out in favor of the Meal, Ready-to-Eat (MRE).
-Although the MRE was formally adopted as the Department of Defense combat ration in 1975, the first large-scale production test of the MRE did not occur until in 1978, with the first MRE I rations packed and delivered to Army stores in 1981.
+Although the MRE was formally adopted as the Department of Defense combat ration in 1975, the first large-scale production test of the MRE did not occur until 1978, with the first MRE I rations packed and delivered to Army stores in 1981.
 MCI rations continued to be issued when the MRE was introduced until inventories were depleted.

+There are least 12 different menus.

+Each contains one canned meat-based entree item; one canned fruit or dessert; one B unit (with crackers and a cocoa beverage or candy); one can of spread (peanut butter, jam, or cheese); a plastic spoon; and an accessory packet holding coffee, cream substitute, sugar, salt, and chewing gum, along with matches and toilet paper.
+Each carton contained a single complete meal providing approximately 5,000 kJ (1,200 kilocalories or 1,200 kcal), with a packaged weight of 1.2 kg, but weight (less shipping crate) of 1.81 lbs, and volume of 1.5 L. Each packing case weighed 25 to 26 pounds (11 to 12 kg) and had a volume of 0.8713 cubic feet (24.67 L).